odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

 and a main content zone just below.
 This is done using the `Layout component
 <{GITHUB_PATH}/addons/web/static/src/search/layout.js>`_, available in `@web/search/layout`.

-Update the `AwesomeDashboard` component located in :file:`awesome_tshirt/static/src/` to use the `Layout` component.
+#.
+Update the `AwesomeDashboard` component located in :file:`awesome_tshirt/static/src/` to use the
+`Layout` component.
 You can use
 :code:`{controlPanel: { "top-right": false, "bottom-right": false } }` for the `display` props of
 the `Layout` component.
+#.
+Bonus: add some scss or bootstrap class to make the background of the content dark

 Open http://localhost:8069/web, then open the :guilabel:`Awesome T-Shirts` app, and see the result.